Table of Contents

 Drawing Tablet vs IPAD

-The more I used the iPad, something started to happen.
+The more I used the Apple iPad, something started to happen.
 I started to pick up my iPad more often and I was drawing more.
 I wasn’t sure why this was, until I realized why I was doing that.
 On the iPad, I can literally sit back on any chair and draw.
 I hardly have to lean it anywhere and the pen tool will work enough.
 It was so light and casual that I could use it in nearly any position I was sitting in.

 Wacom Companion vs IPAD